KQM-git/TCL/docs/characters/electro/cyno.md

 ---
-description: The General Mahamatra of the Akademiya, leader of all the Matras.
-He has a unique sense of humor that never fails to leave a deep impression.
+description: The General Mahamatra in charge of supervising the researchers of the Akademiya.
+It is said that when he gets down to work, the General Mahamatra is even more efficient than the "Great Vayuvyastra" made by the Kshahrewar.
 ---

 import char from '@site/src/data/characters/Cyno.json'